CobbsCode/pdsnd_github/README.md

 * washington.csv

 ### Credits
 Appreciation to the Udacity team and more especially the instructors for the Programming for Data Science Nanodegree program.
-Also John Elder from JohnElder.com for his engaging educational material.
+Also John Elder from JohnElder.com for his open and engaging educational material.